Quitting fossil fuels is describe in the new report as a "medical necessity

 -- Prof. Peng Gong, Tsinghua University

-The wide-ranging and peer-reviewed report--titled Health and climate change: policy responses to protect public health--declares that the negative impacts of human-caused global warming have put at risk some of the world's most impressive health gains over the last half century.
-What's more, it says, continued use of fossil fuels is leading humanity to a future in which infectious disease patterns, air pollution, food insecurity and malnutrition, involuntary migration, displacement, and violent conflict will all be made made worse.
+The wide-ranging and peer-reviewed report--titled Health and climate change: policy responses to protect public health--declares that the negative impacts of human-caused global warming have put at risk some of the world's most impressive health gains over the last half-century.
+What's more, it says, continued use of fossil fuels is leading humanity to a future in which infectious disease patterns, air pollution, food insecurity and malnutrition, involuntary migration, displacement, and violent conflict will all be made worse.

 "Climate change," said commission co-chairman Dr. Anthony Costello, a pediatrician and director of the Global Health Institute at the University College of London, "has the potential to reverse the health gains from economic development that have been made in recent decades - not just through the direct effects on health from a changing and more unstable climate, but through indirect means such as increased migration and reduced social stability.
-Our analysis clearly shows that by tackling climate change we can also benefit health.
+Our analysis clearly shows that by tackling climate change, we can also benefit our health.
 Tackling climate change represents one of the greatest opportunities to benefit human health for generations to come."

-Put together by the newly formed Lancet Commission on Health and Climate Change--described as a major new collaboration between international climate scientists and geographers, social and environmental scientists, biodiversity experts, engineers and energy policy experts, economists, political scientists and public policy experts, and health professionals--the report is the most up-to-date and comprehensive of its kind.
+Put together by the newly formed Lancet Commission on Health and Climate Change--described as a major new collaboration between international climate scientists and geographers, social and environmental scientists, biodiversity experts, engineers, and energy policy experts, economists, political scientists and public policy experts, and health professionals--the report is the most up-to-date and comprehensive of its kind.
 Though many studies have been performed on the subject, the commission argues the "catastrophic risk to human health posed by climate change" has been grossly "underestimated" by others.

 The four key findings of the report include: